 Waterproof or water-resistant?
 Waterproof bike panniers are made from material such as treated, high-denier Cordura or waterproof, dry bag style PVC.
 These bags take a heavy duty, minimalist approach to maintain that none of your gear will get wet.
 By reducing features like pockets and zippers, you can be assured you will have a dry pair of socks to change into after a long ride in the rain.

 Water-resistant panniers are typically made from heavy-duty, rip-stop Cordura fabric.
 With a plethora of features like outer pockets, zippers, snaps, and Velcro closures, necessity items are easily accessible, and organization is a breeze.
 To increase usability of water-resistant panniers in inclement weather, there is the option of tight fitting rain covers, which offer the best of both worlds.
 I saved $75 on my current panniers by purchasing the water-resistant style over the water proof.
 After one rainy day on the trail I wished that I had invested in the water proof style because everything I owned that was not in a zip-lock bag was wet.

 C&O Bicycle shop located in Hancock, MD had a great selection of panniers.
-One brand that I liked was Ortlieb.
-They were not cheap but they make a beautiful product.
+Ortlieb seems to be one of the most popular brands.
+They are not cheap but they make a beautiful product.
 Check out more of their products here.